Inflectra/spira-documentation/docs/Developers/SpiraApps-Tutorial.md

 To get this new code into the SpiraApp, [rebuild](#build) and then [reinstall](#install) the SpiraApp.
 You can then [test](#test) the changes made to make sure everything works as expected.

 **NOTE**: Before testing that the words are replaced, make sure you enter values for the product settings "Words to Replace" and "Replacement Word" so that your code has the information it needs.
+This auto replace feature only works when a user saves the requirement, not when the requirement is first loaded.

 ## User interactivity
 Next we're going to add a [button](./SpiraApps-Overview.md/#menus) on the requirement details [page](./SpiraApps-Reference.md/#pages) that opens an arbitrary link set in product settings.
 This adds a way for the user to purposefully interact with the SpiraApp.